 THE EFFECT OF LIMAN LEAVES EXTRACT ON FETAL RAT DEVELOPMENT

-Objective: To observe the effect of liman leaves extract on fetal rat development and provide safety information for its use during pregnancy.
+Objective: The objective of the study was to observe the effect of liman leaves extract on fetal rat development and provide safety information for its use during pregnancy.

-Methods: Oestrus cycles of female Wistar rats was observed and mated to male rats, zero day of pregnancy determined after finding a vaginal plug or in a vaginal smear there was sperm.
-Sample was administered orally using sonde with a single administration on the 11th day of pregnancy, at doses of 3750 mg/kg bw, 1185 mg/kg bw and 375 mg/kg bw.
-On the 19th day of pregnancy, the rats were sacrificed and then observed the number of implantation, corpus luteum, intra uterine death, and fetal abnormalities.
+Methods: Estrus cycles of female Wistar rats were observed and mated to male rats, 0 day of pregnancy determined after finding a vaginal plug or in a vaginal smear, there was sperm.
+Sample was administered orally using sonde with a single administration on the 11th day of pregnancy, at doses of 3750 mg/kg bw, 1185 mg/kg bw, and 375 mg/kg bw.
+On the 19th day of pregnancy, the rats were sacrificed and then observed the number of implantation, corpus luteum, intrauterine death, and fetal abnormalities.

 Conclusion: Liman leaves extract was mild teratogenic on Wistar rat fetus.

 Lestari MW, Soemardji AA, Fidrianny I. Review of traditional use, pharmacological effects and toxicity of medicinal plants for women’s health in Indonesia.
 Asian J Pharm Clin Res 2016;9:32-7.

 Ho WY, Yeap SK, Ho CL, Abdul Rahim R, Alitheen NB.
 Hepatoprotective activity of Elephantopus scaber on alcohol induced liver damage in mice.
 Evid Based Complement Alternat Med 2012;2012:417953.